-This same spreadsheet is provided for you live in your MS Courseware on the CD-ROM.
-(All the spreadsheets in the book are included in your MS Courseware.)
+This same spreadsheet, along with all of the other spreadsheets in the book, are available to you at www.mhhe.com/Hillier6e.
 As you can see for yourself by bringing up and playing with the spreadsheet, it provides a straightforward way of performing what-if analysis on the problem.
-What-if analysis involves addressing such questions as what happens if the sales forecast should have been considerably lower?
+What-if analysis involves addressing such questions as, What happens if the sales forecast should have been considerably lower?
 What happens if some of the cost and revenue estimates are wrong?
 Simply enter a variety of new values for these quantities in the spreadsheet and see what happens to the profit shown in cell F7.

 The lower right-hand corner of Figure 1.1 introduces two useful Excel functions, the MIN(a, b) function and the IF(a, b, c) function.
-The equation for cell F4 uses the MIN(a, b)function, which gives the minimum of a and b.
+The equation for cell F4 uses the MIN(a, b) function, which gives the minimum of a and b.
 In this case, the estimated number of watches that will be sold is the minimum of the sales forecast and the production quantity, so enters the unit revenue (from cell C4) times the minimum of the sales forecast (from C7) and the production quantity (from C9) into cell F4.